DupiDachs/motorSync/README.md

 | timing            | hard coded manually                                                                   | klipper times Macro automatically                         |
 | motor sync factor | determined by highest peaks of magnitude and moving average                           | integrate to determine area of magnitude                  |

 motors_sync has a big potential of speedup using the BUZZ Macro of motorSync.
-In the end, motorSync is not that much faster because more iterations are performed.
+In the end, motorSync is faster, but more iterations are performed.
+Getting a result accurate to a 1/32 fullstep requires 72sec.

 ## Example output
 ```